pingcap/docs/sql-statements/sql-statement-admin-checksum-table.md

 The `ADMIN CHECKSUM TABLE` statement calculates a CRC64 checksum for the data and indexes of a table.

+<CustomContent platform="tidb">

 The [checksum](/tidb-lightning/tidb-lightning-glossary.md#checksum) is calculated over the table data and properties like the `table_id`.
-This means that two tables with the same data but a different table_id will get different checksums.
+This means that two tables with the same data but a different `table_id` will get different checksums.

-<CustomContent platform="tidb">

 This statement is used to calculate a checksum that can be compared with the checksum that [TiDB Lightning](/tidb-lightning/tidb-lightning-overview.md) has calculated locally.
 This statement is usually executed by [TiDB Lightning](/tidb-lightning/tidb-lightning-overview.md).
 The same method is also used by the [`IMPORT INTO`](/sql-statements/sql-statement-import-into.md) statement.

 </CustomContent>

 <CustomContent platform="tidb-cloud">

+The [checksum](https://docs.pingcap.com/tidb/stable/tidb-lightning-glossary#checksum) is calculated over the table data and properties like the `table_id`.
+This means that two tables with the same data but a different `table_id` will get different checksums.

 This statement is used to calculate a checksum that can be compared with the checksum that TiDB Lightning has calculated locally.
 This statement is usually executed by TiDB Lightning.
 The same method is also used by the [`IMPORT INTO`](/sql-statements/sql-statement-import-into.md) statement.